ncukondo/Annotated-bibliography/Low code.md

 (“Case Study: The Utilization of Low-Code Development Technology to Support Research Data Collection,” 2018 DOI:10.48009/2_iis_2018_132-139)Issues In Information Systems. https://doi.org/10.48009/2_iis_2018_132-139

-## The Development of a Hypertension Prevention andFinancial Incentive Mobile Health Program Using a“No-Code” Mobile App Builder: An Acceptability andUsability Study
+## The Development of a Hypertension Prevention and Financial Incentive Mobile Health Program Using a“No-Code” Mobile App Builder: An Acceptability andUsability Study

 (The Development of a Hypertension Prevention and Financial Incentive Mobile Health Program Using a “No-Code” Mobile App Builder: An Acceptability and Usability Study, n.d. https://preprints.jmir.org/preprint/43823) Retrieved January 13, 2023, from https://preprints.jmir.org/preprint/43823